remoteintech/remote-jobs/company-profiles/homevalet.md

 ### About Us

 HomeValet is changing the last yard of the last mile of home delivery.
 Our Smart Box provides a safe, secure, climate-controlled receptacle for the delivery of goods, enabling true contact-less delivery for all types of products.
+The HomeValet platform is used to connect retailers and couriers to HomeValet-powered Smart Boxes so that consumers can be assured that their deliveries are protected and safe.

 ## Company size